-According to Kee Ben’s grandson William Chin, “Grandpa Ghee Ben may have immigrated with Uncle Chin Bok Lain in 1896.
+According to Gay Bin’s grandson William Chin, “Grandpa Ghee Ben may have immigrated with Uncle Chin Bok Lain in 1896.
 Uncle Bok Lain returned to China in 1905 to visit and then returned to San Francisco in 1906.
 So grandpa could have come in 1896 or 1906.”
 According to immigration records, Gay Bin first arrived in the United States on November 26, 1910 on the S.S.
 China.
 These records also give alternative spellings for his name as Chen/Chan Ki Pun.

-He later brought two of his sons with him including Pak Yick and Pak Tou.
-Pak Tou died in the United States and is buried at the Hoy Sun Ning Yung Cemetery in South San Francisco, CA. His descendants ended up in Hong Kong, along with the descendants of Pak Hong.
+He later brought two of his sons with him including Pak Yick and Don Born.
+Don Born died in the United States and is buried at the Hoy Sun Ning Yung Cemetery in South San Francisco, CA. His descendants ended up in Hong Kong, along with the descendants of Pak Hong.
 Pak Ho and his descendants remained in China.
 We do not know what happened to Pak Hei, or if he had any descendants.

 According immigration records for Pak Yick and Pak Yick's wives, Gay Bin had one daughter who died as a baby and six sons.
 The English spelling of their names varied from interview to interview, and I was only able to match four names.
 One of the names may be an alternate pronunciation or name for the remaining son in our village records.
 Both unmatched names may also have been for paper sons.
 Interestingly, Pak Yick's 1937 immigration transcript indicates that all of his brothers had died and that none of them had been the the US.
 The contradicts the fact that Don Born died in the US on February 17, 1937, and is buried in South San Francisco.